Table of Contents

 Cost of studying and living in UK vs US

 Your exact costs of studying and living in the US and UK will depend on a bunch of factors.
 Like which university you choose, the location of the university, and your lifestyle.

 The tuition fees for the same course vary across institutions.

-But to give you a rough idea, here’s the average cost of studying in UK vs US-
+But to give you a rough idea here’s the average cost of studying in the UK vs the US-

 Keep in mind that programs like Engineering, Medicine, and MBA cost more than the others.

 Cost of living in the UK vs US

 The tuition fee is not the only expense you have to consider while calculating your study abroad costs.